AtteHil/AWA_project/README.md

 # AWA Project

 This repository contains the code for the AWA Project.
-(Advanced web application course) Site is dating app where users can regiter and then log in to start swiping other users
+(Advanced web application course) Site is dating app where users can register and then log in to start swiping other users.

 ## Installation